hanmenghan/TMC/README.md

 ## Questions?

 Please report any bugs and I will get to them ASAP.
-For any additional questions, feel free to email zongbo at tju dot edu dot cn.
+For any additional questions, feel free to email zongbo AT tju DOT edu DOT cn.